IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 transmitted in bursts, with the risks of increased jitter and potentially increased packet loss.
 Packet pacing is also recommended to be used with L4S and also mitigates possible issues with queue overflow due to key-frame generation in video coders.
-The time interval between consecutive packet transmissions is greater than or equal to t_pace, where t_pace is given by the equations below :
+The time interval between consecutive data unit transmissions is greater than or equal to t_pace, where t_pace is given by the equations below :

 ~~~
 pace_bitrate = max(RATE_PACE_MIN, target_bitrate) *
                PACKET_PACING_HEADROOM
-t_pace = rtp_size * 8 / pace_bitrate
+t_pace = data_unit_size * 8 / pace_bitrate
 ~~~

-rtp_size is the size of the last transmitted RTP packet.
+data_unit_size is the size of the last transmitted data unit.
 RATE_PACE_MIN is the minimum pacing rate.

 ### Stream Prioritization {#stream-prioritization}

 The SCReAM algorithm makes a distinction between network congestion control and media rate control.
 This is easily extended to many streams.
-RTP packets from two or more RTP queues are scheduled at the rate permitted by the network congestion control.
+Data units from two or more data unit queues are scheduled at the rate permitted by the network congestion control.

 The scheduling can be done by means of a few different scheduling regimes.
 For